 Most car accident victims are compensated for their losses by the at-fault driver’s auto insurance company.
 The burden is on you (or your attorney) to prove the extent of your damages by providing copies of your bills, receipts, and a lost wages statement.

-Once your injury claim is settled, you can’t go back to ask for more, so it’s important to make sure you haven’t overlooked any of your medical bills, lost wages, or other injury expenses.
+Once your injury claim is settled, you can’t go back to ask for more, so it’s important to make sure you haven’t overlooked any of your expenses.
 That’s where a Hard Costs Checklist comes in handy.

 Claim the Full Cost of Medical Treatment

 When you seek compensation, your settlement demand should include the full cost of your medical bills, before any adjustments for Medicare, Medicaid, or other health insurance.
 Don’t count your copay or deductible amount, only the full amount of the medical bill.